 It involves the maple syrup sold directly to the consumer, to make honey.
-There is a shortage of honey in Quebec, now is the time to take market share!é!
+There is a shortage of honey in Quebec, now is the time to take market share!

 Then baskets of vegetables.
 With 1 acre of land and a few greenhouses, it is possible to add a few thousand dollars to your income.

 Eggs, I found out this week that there are rules in the rules.
 It is not possible to have more than 100 laying hens.
-But, in this rule, we cannot sell our eggs online if the buyer is more than 150 km from the laying place.
-That must be jumped off as a rule.
-This is absolutely ridiculous.absolu.
+But, under this rule, we cannot sell our eggs online if the buyer is more than 150 km from the laying site.
+That must be jumped off as a regulation.
+This is utterly ridiculous.

-Last year, I wanted to get into intensive rabbit rearing, but I gave up because the slaughterhouse is too far from my home.
-Now I want to do it again, but on a small scale about 500 rabbits annually, but it is impossible, the slaughterhouse is 400 km from the farm.a ferme.
+Last year I wanted to get into intensive rabbit farming, but gave up because the slaughterhouse is too far from home.
+Now I want to do it again, but on a small scale (about 500 rabbits annually), but it is impossible, the slaughterhouse is 400 km from the farm.

 Can't wait for a slaughterhouse on the farm!

-I dream of a different campaign, I dream of a government that will have the guts to confront the UPA in order to modernize the archaic rules in place.place.
+I dream of a different campaign, I dream of a government that will have the guts to confront the UPA in order to modernize the archaic rules in place.e.

 The farm of the future is possible, but I don't dream in color .